ASK ABDI: WHAT TO DO WITH ADDICTION TO STRUGGLE?

-Here are some concrete examples of this behavior in action: Our minds can constantly be thinking of worse case scenarios.
+Here are some concrete examples of this behavior in action: our minds can constantly be thinking of worst-case scenarios.
 We unconsciously make financial decisions that put us in a tight spot.
 We regularly get involved with people and their drama that pulls us out of our center.
-We engage in behaviors that keep us in an anxious state like lack of sleep or overindulgence in sugar or caffeine.
+We engage in behaviors that keep us in an anxious state, like lack of sleep or overindulgence in sugar or caffeine.
 All these actions have rebound reactions that lead to more of the same.
 The overall effect is that we become firmly rooted in the struggle piece you are talking about.
-Always remember as you correctly point out that as much as we might consciously hate it, we are quite comfortable with it unconsciously.
+Always remember, as you correctly point out, that as much as we might consciously hate it, we are quite comfortable with it unconsciously.